island-is/island.is/libs/application/template-api-modules/README.md

         ...
     ...
     },
 ```

-## Enabling payment mocking
+## Enabling Payment Mocking

-To enable payment mocking on dev and local you need to add `enableMockPayment: true` to the arguments object passed to the
-`buildExternalDataProvider` function when constructing your `approveExternalData` field.
+To enable payment mocking on dev and local, you need to add `enableMockPayment: true` to the argument object passed to the `buildExternalDataProvider` function when constructing your `approveExternalData` field.

-A simple example of this can be found in `libs/application/templates/example-payment/src/forms/draft.ts`
+A simple example of this can be found in `libs/application/templates/example-payment/src/forms/draft.ts`.

 ```typescript
 buildExternalDataProvider({